FZE vs. FZCO in Dubai: Key Differences and How to Choose

 1. What is the main difference between an FZE and an FZCO?

-The fundamental difference between an FZE and an FZCO is the number of shareholders.
-An FZE is a single-shareholder entity, while an FZCO allows for multiple shareholders (minimum of 2 and a maximum of 50).
+The main difference between an FZE and an FZCO is the number of shareholders.
+An FZE has one shareholder, while an FZCO can have between 2 and 50 shareholders.

 2. What does FZC stand for?

-FZC is an abbreviation for “Free Zone Company,” which is synonymous with FZCO.
-Both terms refer to a multi-shareholder limited liability company in a UAE free zone.
+FZC stands for “Free Zone Company” and is synonymous with FZCO.
+Both refer to a multi-shareholder limited liability company in a UAE free zone.

 3. Can an FZE or FZCO have 100% foreign ownership?

-Yes, both FZE and FZCO entities allow for 100% foreign ownership.
-There is no legal requirement for a local UAE partner when setting up within a free zone.
+Yes, both FZE and FZCO entities permit 100% foreign ownership.
+No local UAE partner is required when establishing a company in a free zone.

-4. What is the difference between FZ LLC vs FZCO?
+4. What is the difference between FZ LLC and FZCO?

-The term “FZ LLC” is not commonly used; the standard terms are FZE (for one owner) and FZCO (for multiple owners).
-Both are limited liability companies within a free zone.
-The key comparison is between a Free Zone Company (FZCO) and a Mainland LLC, which relates to the jurisdiction of operation.
+The term “FZ LLC” is uncommon.
+The standard terms are FZE for a single owner and FZCO for multiple owners.
+Both are limited liability companies in a free zone.
+The main distinction is between a Free Zone Company (FZCO) and a Mainland LLC, which concerns their jurisdiction of operation.

 5. What is the difference between an FZCO and a Mainland LLC?

 An FZCO is registered in a free zone, offers 100% foreign ownership, but is primarily licensed to operate within the free zone and internationally.
-To trade directly with the UAE mainland, it requires a special permit or branch.
+To trade directly with the UAE mainland, a special permit or a branch is required.
 A Mainland LLC is licensed to operate freely across the entire UAE market.
 Due to recent reforms, 100% foreign ownership is now allowed for Mainland LLCs in most economic sectors, removing the previous requirement for a local majority partner.

 6. Can I convert my FZE to an FZCO later if I get a business partner?

-Yes, it is possible to convert an FZE into an FZCO to accommodate multiple shareholders.
-The process requires compliance with the specific regulations and approval of your Free Zone Authority.
+Yes, you can convert an FZE to an FZCO to add multiple shareholders.
+This process requires compliance with specific regulations and approval from your Free Zone Authority.

 7. Can my Free Zone company (FZE/FZCO) do business on the UAE mainland?